HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 The raw word count represents the words contained in the initial HTML response from the server before JavaScript is executed and no other modifications have been made in the DOM or CSSOM.

 Much like the rendered word count, there's similarly a small change in 2024 from 2022.
-The median page's raw word count in 2024 was 311 words for mobile user-agents and 330 words for desktops.
+The median page's raw word count in 2024 was 311 words for mobile user agents and 330 words for desktops.
 That's a tiny drop from 2022 when the median page's raw word count was 318 for mobile and 363 for desktop.

 ### Inner pages raw word count